 Overview of SSL Attacks and How to Find SSL Vulnerabilities in Web Applications

-Secure Socket Layer (SSL) is an Application layer protocol responsible for the security of data while in communication.
-If a website is using SSL certificate, the communication data between your browser and the webserver is safe from bad people.
+A Secure Socket Layer (SSL) is an Application layer protocol responsible for the security of data while in communication.
+If a website is using an SSL certificate, the communication data between your browser and the web server is safe from bad people.
 But as time passes, Researchers identify vulnerabilities in SSL and consider it as less secure, Transport Layer Security (TLS) is a more secure version of SSL.
 This blog covers security features provided by SSL/TLS, SSL attacks, and how to test those vulnerabilities against servers.

 Confidentiality - protect communication data by encrypting